yast/yast.github.io/blog/how_to_write.md

 # Rendering the Pages Locally

-Install Jekyl and the needed libraries using `bundler`:
+Install Jekyll and the needed libraries using `bundler`:

     bundle install --path .vendor/bundle